ange9097/SoftwareTeamAwesome/README.md

 Team Members:
 - Imran Dawud
-- Andre Gelfman
+- Andrew Gelfman
 - Kyle Gorges
 - Abby Johnson
 - Yuxiang Wang
 - Dongyu Wu

 Project Description
-The objective of this project is to create an appointment scheduler for people to use at a doctor's office.
-The idea is that people can come to the website, browse through it and search for information while being able to create an account and login.
-They would be able to login and create an appointment or cancel it.
+The objective of this project was to create an appointment scheduler that people could use to schedule doctor's appointments online.
+The idea is that people can come to the website, find information about the doctor, create an account, and login.
+Once logged in they would be able to create and/or cancel appointments.

 Sources: